-The City of Mountain View has adopted several ordinances, resolutions, and other policies to achieve its sustainability goals.
+The City of Mountain View has adopted several ordinances, resolutions, and policies that complement statewide legislation and help achieve its sustainability goals.
 Together with state-wide legislation, these policies support the City's environmental sustainability work.

 Sustainability Program Assessment - This assessment was conducted by Cadmus, a consultant who reviewed existing programs, plans, and documents, interviewed internal and external stakeholders, and researched benchmark cities to assess the Sustainability Program.Sustainability Strategic Plan - This plan used the findings from the Sustainability Program Assessment to form three options for how the City could choose to move forward in its response to achieving sustainability goals.
 The plan was developed by the consultant Cadmus.